junhual8136/sep11-freedom-project/tool/learning-log.md

 11/27/2023
 * I had to learn objects and classes in JS because kaboom uses them and I had no clue how to use them.
     * Learned `class` and `constructor()` functions
+    * methods are functions inside an object
 * objects are similar to css in syntaxes expect properties are seperated by commas instead of semicolons.
+* `call()` is used to call methods inside objects

 <!--
 * Links you used today (websites, videos, etc)